wp-plugins/one-time-password/readme.txt

 = Is this plugin multi-user? =

 Yes, since version 0.5.

-However, compatibility with [WordPress MU](http://mu.wordpress.org/ "WordPress MU") is not tested yet.
+= Will this plugin work with WordPress MU? =

+Yes, since version 1.2.

 = Why does this plugin require at least PHP version 5.0.0? =